Foundation Home loans Conveyancing Panel Information

 • List of all solicitors within firm

 CQS membership is no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of conveyancing solicitors.
-A number of Lenders now use the Conveyancing Quality Scheme accreditation as the starting point for Panel membership such as Astra Mortgages.
+Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
+Some Lenders now use the Conveyancing Quality Scheme accreditation as the starting point for Panel membership such as Santander.

-I am on the Foundation Home loans conveyancing panel and all set to complete a remortgage shortly.
-My file does not contain a Legal Charge for the client to execute.
-Who do I contact at Foundation Home loans to obtain duplicate documents?
+Our practice is on the Foundation Home loans conveyancing panel and due to complete a purchase shortly.
+My file does not contain a Mortgage Deed for the client to sign.
+Who do I contact at Foundation Home loans to get a duplicate Deed?

-You will need to quote your Foundation Home loans solicitors panel number.
+It helps to quote the firm’s Foundation Home loans conveyancing panel reference.

 Find a Lawyer on the Foundation Home loans Conveyancing Panel